Socialist Party of Timor: Members

 In 2007 Pedro dos Mártires da Costa switched to the conservative National Congress for Timorese Reconstruction (CNRT).
 The new party chairman was Nelson Correia (at least until 2010), Secretary General continues to be Avelino Coelho da Silva.

 In 2011, Avelino Coelho da Silva took over the party chairmanship and still holds it (as of 2017).
 New Secretary General was Pedro Sarmento, second Secretary General Ana Pereira Soares, third Secretary General Joanica Pereira dos Santos.
 Current General Secretary (as of 2016) is Manuel Azancot de Menezes.
 Deputy party leader Hélder Lopes died in 2017, 2020 Deputy Secretary General Luciano Hornay at the age of 42, and 2022 Deputy Secretary General João Bosco Cárceres.

-Electoral performance
+Election results

 In the parliamentary election held on 30 August 2001, the party won 1.8% of the popular vote and 1 out of 88 seats.
 In the parliamentary election held on 30 June 2007, the party won 0.96% of the vote and did not win any seats, as it did not reach the 3% threshold for winning seats.

 In the 2007 parliamentary election, the PST won less than 1% of the vote and failed to win a seat.
 The party's candidate in the April 2007 presidential election was Avelino Coelho da Silva, who took seventh place with 2.06% of the vote.

 In the October 2009 local elections, the PST won 79 out of 4,889 positions.